mujahedk/Throttle/README.md

 observability

-admin tooling
+operational visibility

-Throttle focuses on those infrastructure fundamentals, rather than application-specific business logic.
+Throttle focuses on these backend fundamentals rather than application-specific logic, making it an ideal demonstration of systems thinking and production readiness.

-The goal is to demonstrate:

-systems thinking

-correctness under load

-clean separation of concerns

-explainable design decisions

 🏗️ Architecture Overview
 Client